Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given 6 parameters and no output schema or annotations, the description is too sparse.
-It fails to explain return values, error conditions, prerequisites, or the meaning of 'published'.
+For a creation tool with 6 parameters and no output schema, the description is too brief.
+It does not explain return values, error handling, or post-creation state, leaving gaps for the agent.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.